What is contextual theology?

 One common definition of theology is simply “faith seeking understanding.”
 It’s a good one, I think, and if were to change it to Christian theology, we might say “Christian faith trying to understand the things of God as revealed in Jesus Christ.”

 Yet one thing that strikes us if we start to read theological literature is that it can sound very different depending on when and where it was written.
 Today’s African Christians (e.g. Lamin Sanneh or Kwame Bediako) are writing things about Jesus that do not sound very much like what Frenchman John Calvin wrote in Switzerland in the mid-1500s.
 And Calvin does not sound very much like the Great Cappadocians—great Eastern theologians of the 4th century who lived in what we might think of as modern-day Turkey.
 It’s not that Scripture has changed, or God himself.
 The difference is the place and cultures—the setting of the faith that “seeks to understand.”

 Because the settings change, the questions change.
 And because the questions change, our theology changes.
-And this is why I believe that all theology is “contextual theology”—that is, it is from a context.
+This is why we might say that all theology is “contextual theology”—that is, it is from a context.
 For some evangelicals, this might sound troubling.
 How can we know anything for certain?
 Does this mean truth changes through time and cultures?
-The answer is no—we can trust in a God who stays the same while humbly realizing that the theological answers we come up with today might be very helpful for us, but possibly don’t answer the questions for all time.
+The answer is no—we can trust in a God who stays the same while humbly realizing that the theological answers we come up with today might be helpful for us, yet possibly don’t answer the questions for all time.

 Orthodox theology (within the main consensus of scripture and the church through time) is always equally true, but it may not always be equally relevant.

 In the context of my research, I assume that my vantage as a digital native means that there are certain questions and approaches that I (and others) have to thinking about God that will be different than those who have come before me.
 What are they and what difference does that make?
 That’s what I’m trying to figure out.